 3. Requiring your customer service agents to hunt for answers

 Knowledge management in the call center can be a thorny issue.
 Policies, products, and promotions are ever-changing, and without a centralized system to manage all that information, it quickly gets overwhelming for new and tenured agents alike.

-This has an impact on customers, too: more than 80% of consumers are frustrated when an agent doesn’t have the information they need, and 44% report receiving a wrong answer from an agent.
+This has an impact on customers, too: 46% of consumers will abandon a brand if employees are not knowledgeable.
 When agents have access to a unified knowledge base embedded within their CRM software, they are better able to diagnose customer issues, which has been shown to increase first-contact resolution rates and reduce average handle time.